leadr-msu/leadr-msu.github.io/guides/wordpress.md

 <img style="border:1px solid black" class="center" src="img/wordpress/dashboard.png" width="80%">

 <h2 id="theme">Choosing a Theme</h2>
 As an open source software, any developer can help contribute to WordPress.
 This has led to a large selection of custom [theme](https://wordpress.org/support/article/using-themes/) and [plugins](https://wordpress.com/support/plugins/) that you can use for your own WordPress site.
-We don't often use plugins on our sites, but you are welcome to explore plugins yourself for anything usefule.
+We don't often use plugins on our sites, but you are welcome to explore plugins yourself for anything useful.
 Themes, on the other hand, are prebuilt ways of designing and organizing your website that we use for every project.
 Some themes are colorful and good at displaying images, while others are more focused on blogging, and still many others provide their own advantages.

 The best advice we can give on themes is to not focus on the theme too much.
 Developers will often fall into the trap of spending multiple hours looking through themes to find the perfect theme for their project.
 But, what often happens is you end up finding out the theme is not as great for your project as you thought.
 Instead, we recommend focusing on finding a theme that you can live with, and seeing how building the website goes with that.
 Put the majority of your effort into developing the content and organization for your website, and then you can always come back later to change your theme with a better idea of what the best options are for your content.

 To find a theme you have a couple of options.
 Option number 1 is to do a google search.
 Many digital publishers out there will often create lists of the "best" themes for particular uses.
 For example, you could search for "best WordPress themes for video essays".

-The second option for searchig to themes, is to actually search for themes on your WordPress installation.
+The second option for searching to themes, is to actually search for themes on your WordPress installation.
 This is also how you will search for any themes you found on google.
 Any theme you end up deciding to use can be activated by following these steps:
 1. Go to your dashboard
 2. Go to the *Appearance* tab and select **Themes**
     * Here you will have a selection of themes that are already pre-installed from your institution or web hosting provider.
 We recommend choosing from these  themes (especially if you are new to WordPress) since they are often vetted beforehand.